 Matisse and American Art includes Motherwell’s 1977 collage Cathedral II.
 The work reflects Motherwell’s familiarity with Matisse’s method of collage, especially the act of cutting and arranging which added a physicality to the to the composition.

-Pierre Chareau: Modern Architecture and Design is currently on view at the Jewish Museum until March 26, 2107.
+Pierre Chareau: Modern Architecture and Design was on view at the Jewish Museum until March 26, 2017.

 French architect and interior designer Pierre Chareau spent the final years of his life in exile and relative obscurity in New York.
 Despite being a member of the prestigious Société des Artistes Décorateurs (an extraordinarily talented group of artists who specialized in creating unified interiors) in France, traces of his final years spent in America are limited and his American designs have received relatively little attention.
 He designed two built works in the United States: La Colline in Spring Valley, New York for the pianist Germaine Monteux and the writer Nancy Laughlin in 1950; and Robert Motherwell’s East Hampton studio and home in 1947.